tomduck/electrostatics/README.md

 ### Biased Dipole ###

 The left charge is +2 and the right charge -1.
-Field lines emanate symmetrically from the -1 charge, and also symmetrically in the far field.
-The +2 charge exhibits "equatorial clumping" of the field lines.
-The zero-field point (in black) would have lines entering from above and below in 3D so that the electric field is non-divergent.
+Field lines are initialized symmetrically around the -1 charge, and again symmetrically in the far field.
+Notice that the +2 charge exhibits "equatorial clumping" of the field lines.
+This is the expected behaviour.
+The zero-field point (in black) appears to be divergent but it is not.
+There are lines entering from above and below in 3D so that the electric field is non-divergent.
+Clumping and 2D divergence are artefacts of taking a 2D slice of a 3D field.

 ![Biased dipole.](https://raw.githubusercontent.com/tomduck/electrostatics/master/images/biased-dipole.png)